muhammadansariqbal/FittingForATGCBackground/README.md

 ---------------------

 # New PDFs can be added in PDFs/HWWLVJRooPdfs.cxx, which has to be compiled in ROOT using (in this order)
+# But before compiling the c scripts, we have to tell ROOT where Roofit headers are since CMS builds RooFit not as a part of ROOT.

+gSystem->AddIncludePath("-I/cvmfs/cms.cern.ch/slc6_amd64_gcc472/lcg/roofit/5.32.03-cms/include/");

 .L PdfDiagonalizer.cc+
 .L Util.cxx+
 .L hyperg_2F1.c+
-# CMS builds RooFit not as a part of ROOT.
-So we have to tell ROOT where its headers are (we include the headers in HWWLVJRooPdfs)
-gSystem->AddIncludePath("-I/cvmfs/cms.cern.ch/slc6_amd64_gcc472/lcg/roofit/5.32.03-cms/include/");
 .L HWWLVJRooPdfs.cxx+